dewsign/nova-repeater-blocks/README.md

 }
 ```

+## Custom View Block

+The custom view block allows you to use an HTML view template as a repeater block.
+To use this block, the custom templates you create must be stored in the path definited in the `repeater-blocks` configuration file.
+By default, the path for your custom templates is `resources/views/repeaters/custom`.

+Once your custom views have been created, they will be available in the 'Template Name' dropdown list when you select the 'Custom View' repeater type.

 ## Advanced Nested Repeater Blocks

 Any repeater block can have more nested repeater blocks if desired.
 In order to achieve this, the repeater block model must have a `types` method indicating what types can be added to the block.
 Each of these types must include a `sourceTypes` method, you should be able to simply reference the parent block `types`.